tpersp/EchoView/README.md

 ### Media Upload

 Use the **Upload Media** page to add images/GIFs.
 You can place them in existing subfolders or create a new one.
 If you have a CIFS share, it will appear under your `IMAGE_DIR`.
+The file manager also lets you download images and move them between folders.
+Folders are always shown alphabetically for easier navigation.

 ## Directory Structure